-Now she is more appalled.
+Now she was more appalled.
 Here she was looking at a guy, who is just a cleaner and yet such ambitions nurtured for his children.
 His affection for them was clearly evident.
 He is apparently a good father trying to provide them with the best in life.
 But going to the extent of educating his son to be an Engineer (which is way beyond his financial capacity) while enduring so many hardships and sacrifices to attain which was something that abundantly astonished her.
 He further mentioned that he was planning to similarly educate his daughter as well, however he would leave the choice of career to her.
 By this time, she was more impressed.
 That made her think and she got reminded of her own parents who, with an average education and income as theirs, had likewise taken maximum efforts to fetch all that they got in life.
 Having been a very dedicated hard worker herself, until a certain phase in life she had now reached a juncture where she wanted to take things easy further on.
 But what really astounded her was that these folks didn’t seem to be wanting to give it a pause (she could not fathom why)…they went about relentlessly and her next question just confirmed that.

 Neeta: So what will you do after you son becomes an engineer?
 Will you go back? – she posed the question watching his expression carefully, when he smilingly looked away as he spoke.